PitBit/shm-et340_SmaEnergyMeterV1/README.md

 Use this at your own risk, I have no association with Victron or SMA and am providing this for anyone who already has these components and wants to play around with this.

-I use this privately, and it works in my timezone, your results may vary
+I use this privately, and it works in Europe, your results may vary.

+# Prepare you environment
+In case you want to compile the tool by yourself or need some changes later on, you need to install the go Software.
+Follow the guides on their page according your operation system.
+Otherwise you can use my precompiled .arm file.
+It is the one without extention.

+Setup your GX device and enable SSH.
+In my case I enabled the ESS too.

 # Setup
+1: Test

-First ensure that this will work: Try out https://github.com/mitchese/sma_home_manager_printer which will run on your Victron GX device and try to connect to the SMA meter.
+First ensure that this will work: Try out the ready compiled .arm https://github.com/Schnema1/shm-et340/blob/master/sma_home_manager_printer which will run on your Victron GX device and try to connect to the SMA meter.
 The above test program does _not_ publish its result on dbus for use by victron, only prints out the result for your verification.
 It should be relatively safe to test with.

-If the `sma_home_manager_printer` works and shows consistent/reliable result, then you can install this in the same way.
-Download the latest release and copy.
+If the `sma_home_manager_printer` works and shows consistent/reliable result, then you can install the shm.et340 in the same way.

 While this is running, you should see correct values for a grid meter in your Venus UI: